‘GMA3’ Viewership Jumped 11 Percent After Amy Robach–TJ Holmes Reveal - NewsBreak

 Stephen "tWitch" Boss checked into a motel just one mile from his Los Angeles-area house on Monday, and he showed no signs of unhappiness while arriving, staff said.
 The following day, on Tuesday, Dec.
 13, the "Ellen DeGeneres Show" star's body was found in the bathroom of his motel room after an apparent self-inflicted gunshot wound.

-The Duke of Sussex has claimed that his wife’s miscarriage was caused by stress around the couple’s lawsuit against Associated Newspapers Limited (ANL).In 2021, Meghan won her privacy case against the Mail on Sunday, which is published by ANL, over the publication of a “personal and private” handwritten letter to her estranged father, Thomas Markle.Meghan sued ANL over a series of articles that reproduced parts of a letter she sent to Thomas Markle, 76, in August 2018.In 2020, as the case developed, Meghan applied to the High Court to request that the names of five friends who defended her...
+The Duke of Sussex has claimed that his wife’s miscarriage was caused by stress around the couple’s lawsuit against Associated Newspapers Limited.In 2021, Meghan won her privacy case against the Mail on Sunday, which is published by ANL, over the publication of a “personal and private” handwritten letter to her estranged father, Thomas Markle.Meghan sued ANL over a series of articles that reproduced parts of a letter she sent to Thomas Markle, 76, in August 2018.In 2020, as the case developed, Meghan applied to the High Court to request that the names of five friends who defended her to...

+Meghan Markle’s mom Doria breaks down in tears talking about suicidal thoughts

+Doria Ragland broke down in tears while discussing her daughter Meghan Markle’s suicidal thoughts on “Harry & Meghan.”
+In new episodes released Thursday, the 66-year-old recalled the “Suits” alum telling her that “she had wanted to take her own life.”
+Ragland remembered, “That really broke my heart because I knew that it was bad. … That’s not an easy one for a mom to hear.”
+The former yoga instructor noted that both she and Markle’s husband, Prince Harry, couldn’t “protect” the former actress from the media hate she received amid her relationship with the royal. “[She was] just constantly be picked at by these...

 Comments / 0